Trump’s cuts leave a million facing starvation in Nigeria – as food aid runs out

 Now, the WFP – the UN agency that is widely seen as the last line of defence against starvation – is saying that it no longer has the funds to continue its operations.

-“We only have resources to go on until this month, and the way things are looking, people are going to starve,” says WFP Nigeria spokesperson Chi Lael.
+“We only have resources to go on until this month, and the way things are looking, people are at risk of starvation,” says WFP Nigeria spokesperson Chi Lael.

 “We do not have any contingency.
 We don’t have any carry-over.
 We are using all the money we have, which takes us to July,” she adds.
 “Our office is completely stunned right now.”